3 FAQs on expanded functions dental assistants

 What duties can an Expanded Functions Dental Assistant perform?

 Again, the duties you’re allowed to perform as an Expanded Functions Dental Assistant will depend on the requirements in the state where you work.
-They may include coronal polishing or scaling, taking x-rays, applying sealants or fluoride, and administering or monitoring nitrous oxide.
+They may include coronal polishing or scaling, taking x-rays, applying sealants or fluoride, or administering or monitoring nitrous oxide.

 What are the benefits of being an Expanded Functions Dental Assistant?

-Becoming an Expanded Functions Dental Assistant can increase efficiency in the practice.
-As a result, it can make you even more valuable in the dental office.
-Taking on new tasks can free up the schedule for your dentist, allowing them to see more patients.
 It also gives you more variety in your work and keeps every day even more interesting!
 Multiple studies have found variety can increase job satisfaction.
-For instance, the 2016 Employee Job Satisfaction and Engagement report from the Society for Human Resource Management found that 85% of respondents felt variety was either “important” or “very important” to their satisfaction at work.
+For instance, the 2014 Employee Job Satisfaction and Engagement report from the Society for Human Resource Management found that 63% of respondents felt variety was either “important” or “very important” to their satisfaction at work.